All Episodes

 Here it is.

-Kilowatts, gallons, they all add up.
+They all add up.

-Energy is now sucking money out of Americans' bank accounts at a record level, blah blah blah.
+Energy is now sucking money out of Americans' bank accounts at a record level, blah, blah, blah.

-Who are we gonna blame this on?
+Who are we going to blame this on?

 In fact, mine's sitting right here behind me.